Best Guide to Online Passport Renewal: Fee, Requirements, And DFA Appointment Tips

 - You’re not using a Yahoo or Gmail account.
 The online appointment system has technical incompatibilities.
-It does not work with email accounts from Hotmail, MSN, and Outlook.
+It does not work with Hotmail, MSN, and Outlook email accounts.

-- It’s directed to Spam or Junk folder.
+- It’s directed to the Spam or Junk folder.
 Check these folders.

-- You entered a wrong email address.
+- You entered the wrong email address.
 If this happens, your appointment is automatically canceled.
 No worries, you can still apply after 5 days.

-If you’re not sure about the reason, you may call the DFA hotline at 556-000 for help.
+If you’re unsure about the reason, you may call the DFA hotline at 556-000 for help.

 Yes, you can through the reschedule button.
-But you must keep in mind that you can only reschedule once on available appointment slots.
+But you must remember that you can only reschedule once on available appointment slots.

 Help!
 There’s a typographical error in my passport.
 What to do?